WPDevelopers/disable-comments/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Change the behaviour for comment feed requests.
+This removes a potential security issue.

 = 1.3 =
 * Move persistent mode filter into a define.
 * Add an advanced option to show the theme's comment template even when comments are disabled.